bethsmith0623/Pet-Central/README.md

 #### **Next Steps**

 COMING SOON:
-> * Add ability to un-link providers from pets.
+> * Ability to un-link providers from pets.
 > * Sync to your Google calendar to schedule appointments and medication reminders.
 > * Connect to provider profiles within the app to communicate directly with your pet's care team.